 Fact Sheets and Infographics

-HIV and African American People (CDC) – This fact sheet includes breakdowns of HIV diagnoses among African Americans by gender, race/ethnicity, and transmission category in 2018.
-It also discusses trends in new HIV diagnoses among African American men and women during the period from 2014 through 2018, as well as HIV prevalence, the HIV care continuum, and deaths among African Americans diagnosed with HIV.
+HIV and African American People (CDC) – This fact sheet includes breakdowns of HIV diagnoses among African American people by sex and transmission category in 2019.
+It also discusses trends in new HIV diagnoses among African American people by sex and age during the period from 2015 through 2019, as well as HIV prevalence, the HIV care continuum, and deaths among African American people diagnosed with HIV.

-HIV in the United States and Dependent Areas (CDC) – This Includes information on the disproportionately high number of new HIV diagnoses among African Americans.
+HIV in the United States and Dependent Areas (CDC) – This web page includes information on the disproportionately high number of new HIV diagnoses among African American people.
 Data breakdowns are provided for HIV diagnoses attributed to male-to-male sexual contact, male heterosexual contact, and female heterosexual contact among African Americans.
-Trends in HIV diagnoses since 2010 for different racial/ethnic groups are also discussed.
-Also available in Spanish.
+Trends in HIV diagnoses from 2015 through 2019 for different racial/ethnic groups are also discussed.
+A Spanish-language version of this page is also available.

-HIV and African American Gay and Bisexual Men (CDC) – This fact sheet focuses specifically on the impact of the HIV epidemic on African American men who have sex with men – the group most affected by HIV in the United States.
-Data are provided on the number and trends in new HIV diagnoses, HIV prevalence, the HIV continuum of care, and deaths among these men.
-This fact sheet also discusses prevention challenges among African American gay and bisexual men, including: delays in linkage to medical care, low percentages of viral suppression, and high poverty rates, which may limit access to high-quality health care, housing, and prevention education.
+HIV and African American Gay and Bisexual Men (CDC) – This fact sheet includes data on the number and trends in new HIV diagnoses, HIV prevalence, and the HIV continuum of care among these men.
+It also discusses prevention challenges among African American gay and bisexual men, including: delays in linkage to medical care, low percentages of viral suppression, and high poverty rates, as well as racism, HIV stigma, and homophobia.

-Black/African American Clients: Ryan White HIV/AIDS Program, 2019 (Health Resources and Services Administration) – This fact sheet summarizes selected demographic characteristics of Blacks/African Americans served by the Ryan White HIV/AIDS Program (RWHAP).
-Nearly half (46.6%) of the approximately 568,000 RWHAP clients in 2018 were Blacks/African Americans.
-Among this group of clients, 44.5% were age 50 years or older, 65.9% lived at or below the federal poverty level, and 85.2% were virally suppressed.
+Black/African American Clients: Ryan White HIV/AIDS Program, 2019 (Health Resources and Services Administration) – This fact sheet summarizes selected demographic characteristics of Black/African American people served by the Ryan White HIV/AIDS Program (RWHAP).
+Almost half (47%) of the nearly 568,000 RWHAP clients in 2019 were Black/African Americans.
+Among this group of clients, about 45% were age 50 years or older, 66% lived at or below the federal poverty level, and 85% were virally suppressed.
 More detailed information is provided about these and other demographic characteristics.

-Highlighted CDC HIV Prevention Activities Concerning HIV and African American Gay and Bisexual Men (CDC) – This issue brief focuses on HIV prevention, surveillance, awareness-raising, community-engagement, behavioral interventions, research, and other activities to address the HIV epidemic among Black gay and bisexual men.
+Highlighted CDC HIV Prevention Activities Concerning African American Gay and Bisexual Men (CDC) – This issue brief focuses on factors that contribute to high rates of HIV infection among Black gay and bisexual men, as well as CDC’s activities in HIV prevention, surveillance, behavioral intervention, awareness-raising, and community-engagement to address the HIV epidemic among Black gay and bisexual men.

-Infographics on Black/African Americans and HIV (CDC and AIDSVu):
+Infographics on Black/African American People and HIV (CDC and AIDSVu):

-- High HIV Diagnosis Rates Among Black Americans Compared to the Total U.S. Population (AIDSVu)
+- Relatively High Prevalence of HIV Among Black Americans (AIDSVu)

-- HIV Diagnoses Among Black Americans Living in the South (AIDSVu)
+- New HIV Diagnoses Among Black Americans in the South (AIDSVu)

-- States with the Highest Number of New HIV Diagnoses Among Black Americans (AIDSVu)
+- Proportion of New Diagnoses Among Black Americans During 2020 (AIDSVu)

-- Trends in HIV Diagnoses Among Black Americans in Different Age Groups (AIDSVu)
+- Recent Trends in HIV Diagnoses Among Black Americans (AIDSVu)

 HIV Surveillance Reports and Data Analyses

-Diagnoses of HIV Infection in the United States and Dependent Areas, 2019 (CDC) – This 123-page surveillance report includes detailed information about new HIV diagnoses, prevalence, and deaths among Black/African American persons other racial and ethnic groups.
+Diagnoses of HIV Infection in the United States and Dependent Areas, 2019 (updated) (CDC) – This surveillance report includes detailed information about new HIV diagnoses, prevalence, and deaths among Black/African American people and other racial and ethnic groups.
 Breakdowns are also provided by age, gender, transmission category, and geographic region.
-In addition, Tables 2a, 2b, 7a, 7b, 9a, 9b, 12a, 12b, 16a, 16b, 21a, and A2 focus specifically on HIV diagnoses, deaths, and prevalence by race/ethnicity.
+In addition, Tables 2a, 2b, 7a, 7b, 9a, 9b, 12a, 12b, 16a, 16b, 21, and A2 focus specifically on HIV diagnoses, deaths, and prevalence by race/ethnicity.
 Some other tables that focus on different characteristics also include race/ethnicity breakdowns.

 Estimated HIV Incidence and Prevalence in the United States, 2010-2019 (CDC) – This slide set summarizes trends in HIV incidence during the 2010s, with breakdowns by race/ethnicity, age, sex, transmission category, and region.
 Data for 2019 is also provided on knowledge of HIV status, as well as HIV prevalence in the 50 states, District of Columbia, and Puerto Rico.